johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab10.md

 Once we have the deploy user added to the group, we can logout and login as the deploy user.

 ###SSH Keys

+We'll start out on our VPS and generate a key out there with the following command, and copy it so we can add it to Github.

 ```
 $ ssh-keygen -t rsa -C "admin@myserver.com"
 $ cat .ssh/id_rsa.pub